xumx/magic-square/readme.md

 * `l` to edit links
 * `u` to edit url
 * `m` to merge multiple selected cells
+* `m` again to unmerge the single selected cell

 * `Cmd + C` to Copy
 * `Cmd + V` to Paste
 * `Cmd + X` to Cut
 * `Backspace` to clear cell's value
+* `Backspace` again on a empty big merged cell will split the cell

 * Arrow keys to move cursor